coin-or/pulp/doc/source/guides/how_to_debug.rst

 Giving feedback and asking for help
 ----------------------------------------

-The three ways one can ask for help or report a problem are:
+The two ways one can ask for help or report a problem are:

-1. The PuLP mailing list: https://groups.google.com/forum/#!forum/pulp-or-discuss
+1. The PuLP Github Discussions page: https://github.com/coin-or/pulp/discussions
-2. The github issues page: https://github.com/coin-or/pulp/issues
-3. Stack Overflow `pulp` tag: https://stackoverflow.com/questions/tagged/pulp
+2. Stack Overflow `pulp` tag: https://stackoverflow.com/questions/tagged/pulp

 Of course, the questions /problems (and their answers/ solutions) already in these sites can (and often do) include sufficient information to solve or understand the issue.
 So a good look at old questions and issues is highly recommended.